-With the advent of digitalisation today markets are no longer limited by national borders.
+With the advent of digitisation today markets are no longer limited by national borders.
 Organisations are spreading rapidly on a global scale.
 With more competitors to adapt to in globalised operations it is vital for an organisation to improve the responsiveness and agility of its people to change, as we trade in what are increasingly Volatile Uncertain Complex and Ambiguous markets.
 This doesn't happen by accident.
 In this post we explore some key aspects of a global strategy to internalise and infuse change management best practices throughout an organisation.Here are three key ways to implementing change management on a global scale

 Internalising change management best practice is just the same as introducing any change to ways of working that is organisation-wide.
 There are a range of critical success factors:

 - Secure executive sponsorship for your change efforts.
 If required coach the Sponsor in what change leadership needs to be.